 In 2021, the Manfred-Hermsen-Stiftung has started a three-year nature and climate protection project in Nepal, which will be implemented in cooperation with our local partner ANSAB (Asian Network for Sustainable Agriculture and Bioresources).
-The Federal Ministry for the Environment supports the project via the Medium Grants of the International Climate Initiative (IMG).
+The Federal Ministry for the Economic Affairs and Climate Action supports the project together with the Federal Ministry for Environment via the Medium Grants of the International Climate Initiative (IMG).

 The project area is located between the Himalaya and the Terai lowlands in southern Nepal, in the middle of a biodiversity hotspot, and includes approximately 20,000 hectares of forest and 1,000 hectares of smallholder agricultural land near the Chitwan National Park.
 It is home to the Bengal tiger, elephant, rhinoceros, Ganges gavial and many more rare and threatened species.
 However, human pressure and climate change are jeopardizing the forests with their extraordinary biodiversity, and deteriorating the watersheds of this sensitive region.

 Building on a proven concept, administrative rights are transferred to local communities, ecological management is ensured, and the habitats of many rare native species are brought into better condition and connected with each other.

 - Assistance to community forest user groups in the transfer of administrative rights and local capacity building.

 - Inventory of forest resources, including medicinal herbs and other non-timber forest products.

 - Prevention and control of forest fires and promotion of alternatives to the use of firewood.

 - Organizational support for small farmers, training in organic farming, humus building, and management of wildlife conflicts.